YashSuper/Gthugs/README.md

 # Gthugs
-This is the future site of the team ghistthugs
+This is the future site of the team GhostThugs